alecjacobson/geometry-processing-curvature/README.md

 analogy_ a closed curve corresponds to a period trajectory (e.g., driving around a race-track).
 When we've made it once around the track, our velocity direction (e.g., the direction the vehicle is facing) must be pointing in the original direction.
-That is, during the course, the car either turned all the way around once ($τ = 1$) or turned as much clockwise and it did counter-clockwise (e.g., on a figure 8 course: $τ=0$), or so made multiple loops, etc.
+That is, during the course, the car either have turned all the way around once ($τ = 1$) or turned as much clockwise and it did counter-clockwise (e.g., on a figure 8 course: $τ=0$), or made multiple loops, etc.

 #### Discrete curvature